Celidons/place-albania/README.md

 Copy the script from the data called "place-albania.js"

-Then save by using "ctrl+s" or "command+s"
+Now open the Tapermonkey extension and go on "create new userscript"

+Now replace the code inside with the code you just copied.

+Now go on File and Save "CTRL + S"

-After refreshing reddit page you should see where you have to draw.
+Now go on reddit, after refreshing reddit page you should see where you have to draw.

+Make sure to have the Plugin activated.